Ckemill/Perritu-error/README.md

     CMD: new SlashCommandBuilder()
     .setDescription("Serves to perform an announcement."), //command description
     //you can find more methods in https://discordjs.guide/creating-your-bot/slash-commands.html
-    PERMISSIONS: ["Administrator", "KickMembers", "BanMembers"] //permissions the user will need to run the command
+    PERMISSIONS: ["KickMembers", "BanMembers"] //permissions the user will need to run the command
-    BOT_PERMISSIONS: ["Administrator", "KickMembers", "BanMembers"] //permissions that the bot will need to execute the command
+    BOT_PERMISSIONS: ["KickMembers", "BanMembers"] //permissions that the bot will need to execute the command
     OWNER: true, //If true, only the owners of the bot will be able to execute the command execute(client, interaction, prefix){
         //command execution